davidjamesstone/superviews.js/README.md

   <!-- The `each` attribute declares a forEach
-  block and can be used to repeat over items in an Array or keys on an Object -->
+  block and can be used to repeat over items in an Array or keys on an Object.
+The $index can be used to reference the current index in the loop. -->
   <ul>
     <li each="item in data.items">
       <span class="{ $index % 2 ? 'odd' : 'even' }">{$index}</span>